Evelyn Ryan, Yourlifelifter

 We Believe Falsely that We are Defenseless

 After we are repeatedly harmed, our fear and other pain-based responses can malfunction and go into overdrive because we have been traumatized and our perception of our personal power falsely and temporarily squelched by years of abuse.
 Consequently, our coping and defense mechanisms that define and nourish our personal power never develop and the trauma and pain becomes chemically programmed into our brain cells.
 We become trauma addicted.
-We become heavily dependent on others rather than ourselves to define our self-worth and power.
+We become heavily dependent on others rather than ourselves to define our worthiness, lovability, and personal power.
 This is not adaptive and does not support our emotional health or healthy relationships!
 Rather, we stay subconsciously trapped to irrational pain and fears (our neuroses) which keep us vulnerable to narcissists and other covert aggressors who hunt for and feed off of our vulnerabilities.

 Emotional vampires are experts on identifying targets with these neuroses-based vulnerabilities.
 In addition, once we are in relationships with narcissistic abusers, we can end up grossly overestimating danger based on past harm and grossly underestimating our ability to deal with it.
 What we perceive as “dangers” can really be “triggers” that are pushing our childhood trauma buttons and our childhood feelings of pain and powerlessness!
 Read this again.
 Our fears can be false!
 In reality, our desire for our abuser is an addiction to the trauma they create.
-Now this does not mean that a narcissist cannot ever pose a real threat to you or your children and can never harm you.
+Now this does not mean that a narcissist cannot ever pose a real threat to you or your children or even your pets and can never harm you.
 If you ever feel you are in real danger, leave and call 911 or your local authorities immediately.
 However, what it does mean, on the other hand, is that:

 - You can falsely think you are defenseless when in reality you are not.